treeverse/lakeFS/docs/enterprise/orchestration.md

 The distinction between regular logs and audit_logs is in the boolean field log_audit. lakeFS and fluffy share the same configuration structure under logging.* section in the config.

+{: .warning }
+> The log entries marked with `log_audit = true` are currently available in both the open-source version of lakeFS and lakeFS Enterprise.
+However, please be aware that these log entries are deprecated in the open source version and will be removed in future releases.

 [lakefs-sso-enterprise-spec]: {% link reference/security/sso.md %}#sso-for-lakefs-enterprise
 [lakefs-sso-enterprise-spec-oidc]: {% link reference/security/sso.md %}#oidc
 [lakefs-sso-enterprise-spec-saml]: {% link reference/security/sso.md %}#adfs